mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 ### Extension publishing

 Each of the four major browsers maintains browser extension stores.
-Each store also performs a review of your extension to check for security vulnerabilities.
+Each store also reviews your extension to check for security vulnerabilities.

 As a consequence, you need to approach adding and updating your extension for each store separately.
 In some cases, you can upload your extension using a utility.